Home or Abroad

 Join TEFL teacher groups on social media platforms to connect and network with fellow educators.
 Building a support system and offering assistance is crucial, especially when you’re new to online English teaching.
 These communities provide valuable resources and allow for sharing ideas for things such as lesson plans.
 You can also seek advice on specific challenges you may encounter.
 Remember to maintain student confidentiality when discussing any issues.

 Take advantage of the abundance of resources available online for TEFL teachers.
 These resources not only provide valuable teaching materials but also share information about job vacancies if you’re seeking additional work opportunities.
-By staying updated on the latest trends, you can identify specialized areas where you can further your skills through additional courses.
+By staying updated on the latest trends, you can identify specific areas where you can further your skills through additional courses.
 For instance, Business English is in high demand and presents a lucrative avenue for online English teachers.

 Finding an online teaching job - Its time to prepare: